oasci/reptar/docs/source/creator.rst

 Types of output files
 ---------------------

-There are currently three supported types of output files used (that also depend on the package).
+There are currently three basic types of output files used.

 .. glossary::